MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 === iOS Application

-iOS provides several application programming interfaces (API) that allow a third party developer to access various underlying technologies to establish P2P connections.
+iOS provides several application programming interfaces (API) that allow a third party developer to access various underlying technologies to establish #gls("ptp") connections.
 The software could directly record how much data is sent and received mitigating overhead of measurement logic.
 Using the frameworks provided by Apple is also an interface available to any third party developer and can therefore be implemented in any iOS application without the need to bypass any restrictions.

 === Jailbreaking